AE-200/AEbanks_GWBootCamp_HW_2-VBA/README.md

-# AEbanks_GWBootCamp_HW_2-VBA
-HW #2 VBA
-This is the second homework featuring VBA scripts for common tasks
+This is a collection providing solutions for common tasks done using advanced VBA programs